Gold Price Forecast 2026 & 2027: Analyst Targets & Outlook

 Interest Rates and Real Yields

 Gold has an inverse relationship with real (inflation-adjusted) interest rates.
 When real yields are low or negative, the opportunity cost of holding gold — which pays no interest — falls, and gold becomes more attractive relative to bonds.
-Markets expect further Federal Reserve rate cuts in 2026, which should support gold prices.
+In 2026 this has been a headwind, not a tailwind: the Fed's June dot plot largely priced out 2026 rate cuts, with nine of eighteen officials pencilling in a hike.
+Meaningful easing now looks more like a 2027 story, and that hawkish repricing is a big part of why gold fell in Q2.

-Gold ETFs attracted $89 billion in net inflows during 2025, doubling total assets under management to $559 billion.
-This represents a marked shift from 2022–2023, when ETF outflows were a drag on the gold price.
-Both retail and institutional investors have been buying, with North American funds leading inflows.
+Gold ETFs attracted $89 billion in net inflows during 2025, doubling total assets under management to $559 billion — a marked shift from 2022–2023, when ETF outflows dragged on the price.
+But 2026 has been far choppier: a record $18.7bn inflow in January was followed by a record $12bn outflow in March, leaving net inflows of roughly $17bn year-to-date through May.

 GBP/USD and the UK Investor Perspective

 For UK investors, the GBP gold price matters more than the USD price.
 Sterling has been broadly range-bound against the dollar over the past 12 months, trading near 1.34.
-At the time of writing, with GBP/USD at approximately 1.34, gold trades at around £3,375 per troy ounce, or roughly £108 per gram.
-At the January peak, GBP gold reached approximately £4,140/oz; the Q1 close of $4,608 was roughly £3,415/oz.
+At the time of writing, with GBP/USD at approximately 1.34, gold trades at around £3,100 per troy ounce, or roughly £100 per gram.
+At the January peak, GBP gold reached approximately £4,175/oz; the 24 June low near $4,000 was about £2,970/oz.

-If analyst forecasts of $5,200–$6,300/oz prove correct later in 2026 and GBP/USD holds near 1.34, UK investors would see GBP gold at approximately £3,880–£4,700/oz.
+If the H2 2026 centre of gravity of roughly $4,100–$5,000/oz holds and GBP/USD stays near 1.34, UK investors would see GBP gold at approximately £3,060–£3,730/oz; the top of the live bank spread (Wells Fargo's $6,300) would equate to about £4,700/oz.
 If sterling weakens — which would happen if the UK economy underperforms — the GBP gains would be amplified further.
 UK investors should also remember the important tax advantages: investment gold is VAT-exempt, and Sovereigns and Britannias are free of Capital Gains Tax.

 Bull Case vs Bear Case for Gold